Applimu/Metallic/README.md

 ### Builtin Values:
-Metallic currently only has Integer values, Boolean values, and the Unit type, with the single value `()`. <br>
+Metallic currently only has Integer values, Boolean values, Strings, and the Unit type, with the single value `()`. <br>
 On integer values you can currently only add them, or compare if they are equal to eachother. <br>
-Booleans are an internally defined enum type with the variants `true` and `false`
+Booleans are an internally defined enum type with the variants `true` and `false` <br>

 ### Lambda functions and Let statements
 Lambdas are written using the notation `fn <Expr>: <name> do <Expr>`.
 They represent a computation with an unknown quantity.
 The type of a lambda that takes an `Int` as input and returns a `Bool` as output is written as `fun Int Bool`.